• A Whipple procedure, then a clinical trial

 After this continued for a few days I went to my primary care doctor, who ordered a blood test and urinalysis.
 The next day I had a CT scan, which showed a tumor on my pancreas.
 My CA 19-9 was only 39, which is barely out of the normal range.
 I was officially diagnosed with pancreatic cancer on November 19, 2010 at the University of Maryland Medical Center.

-A Whipple procedure was completed on November 24, 2010 by Dr. H. Richard Alexander at UMMC in Baltimore, Maryland.
-At that time my cancer was staged as IIB.
+A Whipple procedure was completed on November 24, 2010 by Dr. H. Richard Alexander (now at Rutgers Cancer Institute of New Jersey, New Brunswick) at UMMC in Baltimore, Maryland.
+At that time my cancer was staged as IIb.
 I recovered well from the surgery and signed up for a clinical trial combining gemcitabine and radiation.

 A Scan Before the Trial Changes the Plan